daviddalpiaz/bsl/linear-regression.md

 <img src="linear-regression_files/figure-html/unnamed-chunk-34-1.png" width="576" style="display: block; margin: auto;" />

 The closer to the line the better.
 Also, the less of a pattern the better.
 In other words, this plot will help diagnose if our model is making similar sized errors for all predictions, or if there are systematic differences.
+It can also help identify large errors.
+Sometimes, errors can be on average small, but include some huge errors.
+In some settings, this may be extremely undiserable.

 This might get you thinking about "checking the assumptions" of a linear model.
 Assessing things like: normality, constant variance, etc. Note that while these are nice things to have, we aren't really concerned with these things.
 If we care how well our model *predicts*, then we will directly evaluate how well it predicts.
 Least squares is least squares.
 It minimizes errors.
 It doesn't care about model assumptions.